awsdocs/amazon-ec2-user-guide-windows/doc_source/common-issues.md

 To get the console output for your instance using the Amazon EC2 console, select the instance, and then choose **Actions**, **Monitor and troubleshoot**, **Get system log**\.
 To get the console output using the command line, use one of the following commands: [get\-console\-output](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-output.html) \(AWS CLI\) or [Get\-EC2ConsoleOutput](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ConsoleOutput.html) \(AWS Tools for Windows PowerShell\)\.

 For instances running Windows Server 2012 R2 and earlier, if the console output is empty, it could indicate an issue with the EC2Config service, such as a misconfigured configuration file, or that Windows failed to boot properly\.
 To fix the issue, download and install the latest version of EC2Config\.
-For more information, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.

 ## Windows Server 2012 R2 not available on the network<a name="server-2012-network-loss"></a>